pietro-sillano/pietro-sillano.github.io/_pages/about.md

 Hi, I'm Pietro Sillano, a **Physics student**  in my second year in Msc.
 Physics of Complex Systems at the University of Turin.
-My main interest of research is **BioPhysics** and how we can represent many world phenomena using physics methods and frameworks like Statistical Physics.
+My main interest of research is **BioPhysics** and how we can represent many natural phenomena using physics methods and frameworks like Statistical Physics and or Statistical Inference.
-Moreover thanks to some lectures, I got interested in **ML & AI** and I joined the  <a href="https://www.mljc.it/"> <b>Machine Learning Journal Club  </b> </a>, a student organization from Turin which aims to fill the gap between students and researchers in Machine & Deep Learning related fields.
+Since last year, I got interested in **ML & AI** and I joined the  <a href="https://www.mljc.it/"> <b>Machine Learning Journal Club  </b> </a>, a non-profit research organization from Turin focused on interdisciplinary applications of Machine and Deep Learning.

 <!--
 ### Experiences